How does skin work?

 The epidermis also contains other types of cells with special functions:

 - Melanocytes produce and store a black pigment called melanin.
 They produce more melanin when your skin is exposed to sunlight, which is why it becomes darker.
-Melanin protects us from the sun’s harmful UV rays.
+This protects the skin from the sun’s harmful UV rays.

 - Lymphocytes and Langerhans cells play an important role in fighting germs.
 They “grab” the germs and take them to the nearest lymph node.